Cut off the stems and 1/2" of lemons ends. Slice each lemon lengthwise down but keep attached at bottom into quarters.

 The next day, pour a thin layer of olive oil over the lemons and their juice.
 Close up your jar.
 This will help keep them sealed while they preserve.
 After a few days, put in the refrigerator allowing to cure for 3-4 weeks.

 Preserved lemons last up to six months in the fridge.
-Here is a great tip from Joan: when you use some of them, start a new clean jar.
+PRO TIP: When you use some of them, start a new clean jar.
 Place new salted lemons on the bottom, add the already preserved lemons back on top.
 This makes it easier to get to the lemons ready for cooking, good tip right?

 Preserved Lemons: 12 Incredible Ways To Use Them in Recipes